Kidney Stones

 Risk factors for kidney stones

-- Dehydration: Not drinking enough water can increase your risk of developing kidney stones.
+Some lifestyle and health factors may increase your chances of developing one or more kidney stones.
+These risk factors[9] include:- Dehydration: Not drinking enough water can increase your risk of developing kidney stones.
 People who lose fluids quickly, live in warm climates, or sweat a lot may be at higher risk for dehydration than others.

 - Genetics and personal history: You are more likely to develop kidney stones if someone in your family has had them.
-Furthermore, about half10 of people who have had kidney stones will have one or more again within 10–15 years if preventive measures are not taken.
+Furthermore, about half[10] of people who have had kidney stones will have one or more again within 10–15 years if preventive measures are not taken.

 - Obesity: A high body mass index (BMI), large waist size, and weight gain have been linked to an increased risk of developing kidney stones.